MrGmo/apiPractice/README.md

 I probably should have created more slick front ends to go along with my API requests, but that wasn't really my focus during these exercises.

 Lessons Learned:
-  1. Destructuring objects from API requests
+  1. Destructuring objects from API requests.
-  2. Fetches and async await
+  2. Fetches and async await.

 Check out some other projects I've built: